Fischer a "titan" of the National Party

-A man of simple, honest values that he stood by all his life, is how many people remembered the former Nationals leader Tim Fischer who has passed away after a battle with leukaemia.
+A man of simple honest values that he stood by all his life, is how many people remembered the former Nationals leader Tim Fischer who passed away today.

 A 'Renaissance man' who was into everything from trains to his famous annual Tumbarumba bushwalks with the press, the boy from Boree Creek, who grew up at "Peppers" in the Lockhart shire, was a "titan" of the National Party.